Loading Events

 « All Events

-San Juan River from near confluence with Navajo River / Class 1+ day paddles
+San Juan River from near confluence with Navajo River / Class 1+ day paddles or Sea Kayaking

 June 5 @ 1:00 pmJune 8 @ 12:00 pm

-Dates: June 6 – June 8, 2026
+Dates: June 5 – June 8, 2026

-June 5 – Camp in the Navajo State Park CO at the Arbole Point Campground in the small group sites #1 or #2 at 1pm or later.
+June 5 – Camp in the Navajo State Park CO at the Arboles Point Campground in the small group sites #1 or #2 at 1pm or later.
 Early people may want to paddle on Navajo Reservoir from the campsite to the mouth of the Piedras River and to the mouth of the San Juan River if time and weather permits.
 Trip leader and a few people will be coming here from the Montezuma Creek to Sand Island trip and will likely arrive sometime in the evening.

 June 6 – Shuttle cars and put-in upstream on the San Juan River 1 mile past the Juanita Road bridge.
 Paddle the 15 or so miles to our chosen takeout which is the Cottonwood access (in the State Park).
 Sea kayakers may paddle an additional 6+ miles to our campground on the lake if they want.
 Complete the shuttle and return to camp.